 While this homemade mango jam is incredibly easy to make, it doesn’t mean that things can’t go wrong.
-The most common problems people encounter are jam with a grainy texture or jam that doesn’t set.
+The most common problems are jam with a grainy texture or jam that doesn’t set.

-Why Is My Jam Grainy?
+Why Is My Mango Jam Grainy?

-Sometimes even if your jam sets, the texture can be a bit off.
+Sometimes even if the jam sets, the texture can be a bit off.
 If you find your freezer jam has a grainy or sandy texture, it means that the sugar didn’t have a chance to fully dissolve.

 The easiest way to prevent this from happening is to let the mashed mango and sugar sit for about 20 minutes before adding in the pectin.